China says radiation levels normal around Taishan reactor

-French utility EDF, one of the project’s owners, said on Monday that it was investigating media reports that abnormal levels of radioactive gas had leaked from the plant.
+French utility EDF (EDF.PA), one of the project's owners, said on Monday that it was investigating media reports that abnormal levels of radioactive gas had leaked from the plant. read more

 CNN had reported that Framatome, the EDF unit that designed Taishan's reactors, was warning of an "imminent radiological threat" at the project following a build-up of krypton and xenon.